 Options (members see plan detail further down page):

 Testing Status: We tested a plan from 4GCommunity.org in October 2016.
 We've confirmed that that plan worked and successfully used it while in Sprint 4G signal areas.
 We have seen tons of reports that the other Sprint non-profit providers work similarly.
 4GCommunity terminated their plans in October 2017, but our members can read our review of the plan (and can expect similar experiences on similar non-profit plans).
-We do not currently plan to test any other non-profit plans.
+We currently have a plan from Calyx that we use for testing.

 - 4GCommunity Ending Internet Plans Posted on: October 23, 2017